Before you begin

 after the operations.

-- On the top toolbar of Talend Cloud Pipeline Designer, select your Run Profile in the list (for more information, see Execution profiles).
+- On the top toolbar of Talend Cloud Pipeline Designer, select your run profile in the list (for more information, see Run profiles).

 - Click the run icon to run your pipeline.